syncfusion-content/uwp-docs/uwp/Progress-Bar/Displaying-Progress-Text.md

 ---
 layout: post
-title: Displaying Progress Text
+title: Displaying Progress Text in UWP Progress Bar control | Syncfusion
-description: Displaying Progress Text for Syncfusion SfProgressBar control for UWP
+description: Learn here all about Displaying Progress Text support in Syncfusion UWP Progress Bar (SfProgressBar) control and more.
 platform: UWP
 control: SfProgressBar
 documentation: ug
 ---

-# Displaying Progress Text
+# Displaying Progress Text in UWP Progress Bar (SfProgressBar)

 `SfProgressBar` can display either `Value` or `Percentage` or `Custom Text` as display content using the property `DisplayContentMode`.
 The values of `DisplayContentMode` are